Table of Contents

 SOPHE is the Society for Public Health Education student group that serves to increase awareness of health resources on and off campus.
 The organization conducts health promotion events and fosters networking and peer support for students across all majors at Syracuse University.

-Healthy You Magazine is an award-winning health newsmagazine written for students by students, and produced in the HTW 227 Heathy You 1 credit course.
+Healthy You Magazine is an award-winning health newsmagazine written for students by students, and produced in the PHP 227 Heathy You 1 credit course.
 The course introduces students to a hands-on learning experience in heath writing, illustration, photography, and layout/design to developing a health newsmagazine for the campus community.

 Global Medical Brigades is a student organization that serves to promote health in rural, impoverished villages in Central America.
 The group travels annually to Central American countries in an effort to provide medical care, sustainable resources and education to people in rural, impoverished areas.
 As a volunteer, students not only provide integral support to a community, but also gain first-hand clinical and public health experience while being immersed in a culture much different from your own.